wesslen/minimal-mistakes/_posts/2017-01-07-nc-state-senator-facebook-posts.md

 !["HB2" and "Bathroom Safety" Topics from STM Analysis of NC State Senators' Facebook Posts](/images/STM-senate1.png)

-Interestingly, STM is a new take on topic modeling but from a social scientist perspective, building a regression-like (causal inference) framework to test the impact of document attributes (e.g. author, time, location) on what topics are discussed.
-In my case, I'm going to analyze the effect of political party has on what topics a state senator posts on Facebook.
-As a secondary attribute, I'll also consider the effect that time (month) of the post had on the likelihood of the topic.
+STM is a new take on topic modeling but from a social scientist perspective, building a regression-like (causal inference) framework to test the impact of document attributes (e.g. author, time, location) on what topics are discussed.
+In my case, I'm going to analyze the effect of political party has on the topics a state senator posts on Facebook.
+As a secondary attribute, I'll also consider the effect that time (month) on the topics posted.

 For readers interested in the code and more details, I've provided a [GitHub site](https://github.com/wesslen/NCStateSenateFacebook) including two RMarkdown output (html) files ([Part 1](https://htmlpreview.github.io/?https://github.com/wesslen/NCStateSenateFacebook/blob/master/code/STM-ncsenate-facebook-part1.html) and [Part 2](https://rawgit.com/wesslen/NCStateSenateFacebook/master/code/STM-ncsenate-facebook-part2.html) )